Azure/aksArc/preview/node-pools-bugbash/node-pools-bugbash-azure-vm.md

 $getIp | Select-Object Name,IpAddress,@{label='FQDN';expression={$_.DnsSettings.Fqdn}}
 ```

-### Configure the Az-Stack HCI Host on the Azure VM
 RDP to the VM you just deployed in the previous step, then using PowerShell ISE (in Admin mode) or VScode run the following commands.
 You can find RDP instructions when you click on the virtual machine resource on the Azure portal.

 ### Install AZ CLI on Host